Ordinary Shares Definition

 Ordinary Shares are the shares that are issued by the company for the purpose of raising the funds from the public and the private sources for its working, carries voting rights and is shown under owner’s equity in the liability side of the balance sheet of the company.

-It is up to the company to pay the dividend if it seems prudent looking at the financial health of the Company.
-Each ordinary share represents a vote in the Company which can be used during the Annual General Meeting and other general meetings of the Company for the appointment of Directors, passing of other resolutions.
+It is up to the Company to pay the dividend if it seems prudent, looking at the financial health of the Company.
+Each ordinary share represents a vote in the Company which can be used during the Annual General Meeting and other general meetings of the Company for the appointment of Directors, passing of different shareholders resolutions.

 Change in Ordinary Shares

 Several ordinary shares outstanding with the Company can change over time if the Company chooses to take a corporate action.
 These corporate actions could be:

 #1 – Stock Split

 In the case of a stock splitStock SplitStock split, also known as share split, is the process by which companies divide their existing outstanding shares into multiple shares, such as 3 shares for every 1 owned, 2 shares for every 1 held, and so on.
 The company's market capitalization remains unchanged during a stock split because, while the number of shares grows, the price per share decreases correspondingly., the shares of the Company are broken in some proportion like 1:2, which means every shareholder having a single share will now have 2 shares.

 #2 – Reverse Stock Split